-The procedure used for these bottle bioassays comes from the Centers for Disease Control and Prevention (CDC 2010).
-Using the CDC diagnostic concentration established from naïve specimens against mosquito populations from the CMMCP service area, potential resistance can be observed.
+The procedure used for these bottle bioassays comes from the Centers for Disease Control and Prevention (CDC Using the CDC diagnostic 2010). concentration established from naïve specimens against mosquito populations from the CMMCP service area, potential resistance can be observed.
 In these bottle bioassays, clean 250ml Wheaton bottles (Wheaton Science Products, Millville, NJ) were lined with the baseline etofenprox concentration of 12.5μg/ml.
-The solutions used in this project were created using pesticide grade acetone (Thermo Fisher Scientific, Inc., Fair NJ) and technical etofenprox supplied by the CDC.
+The solutions used in this project were created using pesticide grade acetone (Thermo Fisher Scientific, Inc., Fair technical Lawn, NJ) and grade etofenprox supplied by the CDC.
 In addition to the bottles coated with etofenprox, untreated bottles were created using only the pesticide grade acetone to establish a control for the bioassays.

-mosquitoes Field collected were obtained by using CDC light traps (John W. Hock Co., Gainesville, FL) deployed in areas with a history of CMMCP adulticide applications.
-The CDC light traps used compressed carbon dioxide das as an attractant at a release rate of 500cc/min.
-Once the labeled bottles were coated and sufficiently dried, approximately 10-15 adult mosquitoes were aspirated into each bottle mechanically.
-ABC standard collection nets (Clarke Mosquito Control Products, Inc., Roselle.
-IL) were used conjunction with the CDC light traps and held the mosquitoes until introduction into the bioassay bottles.
+Field collected mosquitoes were obtained by using CDC light traps (John W. Hock Co., Gainesville, FL) deployed in areas with a history of CMMCP adulticide applications.
+The CDC light traps used compressed carbon dioxide gas as an attractant at a release rate of Once the labeled bottles 500cc/min. were coated and sufficiently dried, approximately 10-15 adult mosquitoes aspirated into each bottle were mechanically.
+ABC standard collection nets (Clarke Mosquito Control Products, Roselle, IL) were Inc., used in conjunction with the CDC light traps and held the mosquitoes until introduction into the bioassay bottles.